-By the way, if you have a plan to visit Paris, make sure you won’t miss the city’s best attractions!
+By the way, if you plan to visit Paris, make sure you won’t miss the city’s best attractions!
 Is Paris Worth Visiting: 10 Most Beautiful Places To Visit

 Reims can also be an enjoyable destination for museum lovers, art & architecture appreciators, and history enthusiasts.
 But if you’re planning to conduct a long trip to eastern France, Reims is one of the unmissable places on the list.

 If you want to visit Reims now, you can see the best hotel deals in Reims here.